Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

 Our first result establishes uniqueness.
-It is proved through repeated application of \hyref{lem:changes}[Lemma], but the intuition is similar to that of the classic result of \citet{Morris1998}: without a publically observed state, coordination is impossible. \begin{proposition} For any $Q$ satisfying \ref{assumption:r1}-\ref{assumption:r4}, the QRE is unique. \end{proposition} \begin{proof} See \ref{section:appendix}. \end{proof} With uniqueness established, we first characterize QRE. \begin{proposition} $\sigma:[0,1]\rightarrow(0,1)$ is a QRE if and only if the indifferent type is $\tilde{x}\in\tilde{R}=(k,k+c)$, $\sigma$ is continuous and strictly increasing, and the indifferent type's subjective failure probability is $P(\tilde{x},\sigma,\epsilon)=\frac{\tilde{x}-k}{c}$. \end{proposition} \begin{proof} Part \emph{(1)} of \hyref{lem:changes}[Lemma] shows that $\tilde{R}\subset(k,k+c)$.
-Conversely, any $\tilde{x}\in(k,k+c)$ can be supported for some strictly increasing $\sigma$, as we show below, and thus $\tilde{R}=(k,k+c)$.
+The intuition is similar to that of the classic result of \citet{Morris1998}: without a publically observed $\theta$, perfect coordination is impossible. \begin{proposition} For any $Q$ satisfying \ref{assumption:r1}-\ref{assumption:r4}, there is a unique QRE, which is continuous and strictly increasing. \end{proposition} \begin{proof} See \hyref{subsection:proposition:unique:global}[Appendix]. \end{proof} With uniqueness established for every quantal response function, we now provide a sharp characterization of the set of QRE. \begin{proposition} A strategy $\sigma \in \Sigma$ is a QRE if and only if (i) $\sigma$ is continuous and strictly increasing, (ii) $\sigma \in (0,1)$, and (iii) there exists a unique indifferent type $\tilde x \in \tilde X=(\underline \theta,\overline \theta)$ such that $\sigma(\tilde x)=\frac{1}{2}$ and $\tilde x=P(\tilde x, \sigma)(\overline \theta-\underline \theta)+\underline \theta$. \end{proposition} \begin{proof} See \hyref{subsection:proposition:rqre:global}[Appendix]. \end{proof}